 CPU Frequency Multiple (when CPU Speed is set to [Manual])

-This field is for unlocked processors only.
-If your processor frequency multiple is locked, you cannot access this field.
 This field sets the frequency multiple between the CPU's internal frequency (CPU speed) and external frequency.
 Set this field in conjunction with CPU Frequency (MHz) to match the speed of the CPU.